-Our strategy is also integral to wider school plans for education recovery, notably in our implementation of our Recovery Team to provide support for pupils whose education has been worst affected, including non-disadvantaged pupils.
+Our strategy is also integral to wider school plans for education recovery, notably in our implementation of our Recovery Team and the appointment of a PP lead to provide support for pupils including non-disadvantaged pupils.

 Our approach will be responsive to common challenges and individual needs, rooted in robust diagnostic assessment, not assumptions about the impact of disadvantage.
 The approaches we have adopted complement each other to help pupils excel.
 To ensure they are effective we will: